qgindi/LibreAutomate/Other/DocFX/_doc/changes/future.md

 Editor:
 - Fixed: cannot use NuGet packages that depend on .NET 7 assemblies.
-- Fixed: several memory leaks.
+- Fixed several memory leaks and other bugs.

 Library:
 - Fixed "TextForFind" bug in documentation.